 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry including, but not limited to, development by competitors of new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with governmental regulations and the need to obtain additional financing to fund operations.
 The Company's product candidates currently under development will require significant additional research and development efforts prior to commercialization.
 Future revenue streams may consist of collaboration or licensing revenue as well as product sales.
-The Company has generated approximately \$0.7 million in licensing revenue during the three months ended March 31, 2023.
+The Company has not generated any licensing revenue during the three months ended March 31, 2024.

 The Company has incurred operating losses and negative cash flows from operations since inception and expects to continue to incur negative cash flows from operations in the future.
 As the Company increases its research and development activities, the operating losses are expected to increase.
-The Company has historically relied on private equity offerings, debt financings and loans from a stockholder to fund its operations.
-As of December 31, 2022 and March 31, 2023, the Company had an accumulated deficit of \$34.0 million and \$48.6 million, respectively.
+The Company has historically relied on private equity offerings, debt financing and loans from a stockholder to fund its operations.
+As of December 31, 2023 and March 31, 2024, the Company had an accumulated deficit of \$64.5 million and \$85.5 million, respectively.

-As a result of its initial public offering ("IPO"), on July 13, 2021 the Company began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and other offering expenses.
+In connection with its initial public offering ("IPO"), on July 13, 2021, the Company began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021, received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and other offering expenses.
 The Company has used the net proceeds from the IPO to complete pre-clinical and clinical studies, prepare regulatory filings for the FDA, and for general and corporate purposes, including hiring additional management and conducting market research and other commercial planning.

-On March 3, 2023, the Company entered into a securities purchase agreement with certain healthcare-focused institutional investors that will provide up to \$130.0 million in gross proceeds through a private placement and that includes initial upfront funding of \$30.0 million.
+On March 3, 2023, the Company entered into a securities purchase agreement with certain healthcare-focused institutional investors that may provide up to \$130.0 million in gross proceeds through a private placement and that included initial upfront funding of \$28.0 million in net proceeds.